stzieg/secret-santa/public/media/README.md

 ## How to Add Your Own Files

-### 1. Add Your Audio File
+### 1. Add Your Audio Files
-- Place your Christmas song or background music in this directory
+- Place your Christmas songs or background music in this directory
 - Supported formats: `.mp3`, `.wav`, `.ogg`
 - Recommended: Use MP3 format for best browser compatibility
-- Example: `christmas-song.mp3`
+- You can add multiple songs - one will be randomly selected each time!
+- Examples: `christmas-song.mp3`, `christmas-song-2.mp3`

 ### 2. Add Your GIF/Image File
 - Place your festive animation or background image in this directory